garylirocks/quickrefs/azure-active-directory.markdown

 - Premium P1
   - self-service password reset
-    - Refers to resetting password when not signed in, NOT changing password after signed in
+    - Refers to resetting password when not signed in (forgotten or expired password), NOT changing password after signed in (everyone can do this)
     - You could config what authentication tests need to be passed
     - Can be set as 'none', 'selected' or 'all', administrator accounts can always do this no matter what is configured
   - custom Azure AD roles (not Azure RBAC roles)